DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 ### Start-up

-After specifiying your sever in config/process.csv and KDB base port in setenv.sh.
+After specifying your sever in config/process.csv and KDB base port in setenv.sh.
 You can set your environment variables and run the start script.